augustoproiete/Cake.Args/README.md

 Task("Example")
     .Does(context =>
 {
-    var settings = new DotNetCoreBuildSettings
+    var settings = new DotNetBuildSettings
     {
         Configuration = configuration,
     };